devonmoss/dit/morse-trainer-next/current_issues.md

 login should require username creation.
     - the app should not use any tables that have the email address (except a user settings page)
-    - we always use either their username (if logged in) or an anonymous name (maybe generate a fun one at some point)
+    - we always use either their username if logged in, never their email.
     - hitting the login button should bring you to a dedicated /login page

 general app navigation